alperozisik/k8s-basic-workshop/doc/02-install.md

     sudo systemctl disable ufw
     ```
     > Normally you do not disable the firewall, instead configure it for [the ports](https://kubernetes.io/docs/reference/networking/ports-and-protocols/).
 We are skipping this, just disabling for the workshop.
 There is nothing much sensitive running here.
+3. Install net tools
+    ```shell
+    sudo apt install net-tools -y
+    ```

 ## 2. Container Runtime
-There are multiple container runtimes are supported by Kubernetes.
+There are multiple [container runtimes](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) are supported by Kubernetes.
 For this workshop we will be using docker.

 ### 2.1 Docker installation

-You can follow the official guide or use the [script](../scripts/docker-install.sh) (it could be outdated) to automate it all
+You can follow the official guide or use the [script](../scripts/docker-install.sh)

 #### Official docs
 1. Follow the official [Install Docker Engine on Ubuntu guide](https://docs.docker.com/engine/install/ubuntu/)